dk7lst/mumbleRF/README.md

 Main development of the RF-patches: Lars Struß, DK7LST (http://www.dk7lst.de/)

-Please understand that I can not give support for this project as it is just a hobby project in my spare time.
+Please understand that I can not provide support for this project as it is just a hobby project in my spare time.

 # Licensing and legal stuff
 The software is intended for educational purpose in the context of amateur radio, citizen band and other hobbyist radio services.